vue-bridge/vue-bridge/docs/src/guides/script/slots.md

 In Vue 2, you have two kinds of slots, normal ones, accessible through `this.$slots` and so-called scoped slots, accessible through `this.$scopedSlots`.

-In Vue 3, on the other hand, slots were unified, all slots are now "scoped" - but the API to access them is now `this.$slots`
+In Vue 3, on the other hand, slots were unified: all slots are now "scoped", and the API to access them is now `this.$slots`

 ## Solution